crrobinson14/lambda-meta/README.md

 This project provides some simple, mildly-opinionated wrappers for AWS Lambda request processing.
 Specifically:

-1. Parsing parameters in Lambda requires manual work and attention to where the parameters are coming in (e.g. query string vs. body).
-Parameters are handled here as in most other frameworks: parameters may appear anywhere, and are parsed with a priority order (e.g. body overrides query string).
+1. Parsing parameters in Lambda requires a lot of manual, repetitive work, and attention paid to where the parameters are coming in (e.g. query string vs. body).
+For example, if you Parameters are handled here as in most other frameworks: parameters may appear anywhere, and are parsed with a priority order (e.g. body overrides query string).

 2. Input validation is provided via metadata defined in the methods.
 Simplified handlers to minimize the boilerplate